brandomr/pythonmap/README.md

 The shapefile I obtained is from the [Spatial Data Repository](http://spatialdata.dhsprogram.com/boundaries/#countryId=LK&view=map&surveyId=19&level=1) where you can find detailed shapefiles for most countries.

+## How this works
+I highly recommend cloning this repository and using *SL Map.ipynb* to step through the guide as an iPython Notebook.
+If you're not familiar with iPython notebook or don't have it, one of the easiest ways to get started is to download the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution of Python from Continuum Analytics.
+To run iPython notebook open up a command line prompt and navigate to the directory that contains this repository.
+Then execute
+	ipython notebook

 ## Requirements
 * pandas